 WCT partners with Innovation, Science and Economic Development Canada (ISED), Shared Services Canada, Environment and Climate Change Canada, Canadian Heritage, and Employment and Social Development Canada to provide participants an opportunity to learn how industry and public sectors each contribute to innovation in Canada.
 The program is available to young women in science and technology roles in these departments.
 It is also open to young women in telecom, technology or scientific companies or organizations that will sponsor them.

 Nominations will open soon for the 2020 Dr. Roberta Bondar Career Development Program.

 What is it?

 This is a career development program that aims to inspire women engineers, researchers, scientists, computer scientists and electrical engineers to move forward in science and technology fields, and to eventually transition into scientific and management leadership in the Canadian science and technology domain.

-For the 2016 launch, a group of ten young women, five from the public sector and five from the private sector, will participate in a two-week rotation to expand their networks and knowledge of cross-departmental career opportunities and connect with leaders in government and companies.
-The two week Ottawa-based rotation is designed by participants, with candidates setting the dates of their rotation and meetings with leaders from each of their organizations.
+Each year, a group of 10 young women, five from the public sector and five from the private sector, participate in a two-week rotation to expand their networks and knowledge of cross-departmental career opportunities and connect with leaders in government and private organizations.
+The two-week Ottawa-based rotation is designed by participants, with candidates setting the dates of their rotation and meetings with leaders from each of their organizations.